Quick Guide to Using ImageQuest

 Step 5: Resize the Images

-The recommended sizes for images in the D2L environment are as follows:
+The recommended sizes for images in the Brightspace environment are as follows:

-- Course Home page wider column (the News widget, for instance): 600 pixels maximum width
+- Course Home page wider column (the Announcements widget, for instance): 600 pixels maximum width

 - Course Home page narrower column: 290 pixels maximum width